Q. What is the Independent Panel for Pandemic Preparedness and Response?

-The Panel invites any interested persons to sign up for our regular email briefings and news releases on the subscription form on our website.
+The Panel invited any interested persons to sign up for our regular email briefings and news releases on the subscription form on our website.

-The Panel aims to publish documentation from meetings or other events rapidly – within days and even sooner.
+The Panel aimed to publish documentation from meetings or other events rapidly – within days and not weeks.

-The Independent Panel will also engage with media at regular intervals throughout the duration of the Panel, linked to progress reports to the WHO Governing Bodies, or if there are recommendations that have an urgent bearing on the present dynamics of COVID-19.
+The Independent Panel also engaged with media at regular intervals throughout the duration of the Panel, linked to progress reports to the WHO Governing Bodies.